Security Architecture

 Does SCG collect personal player data?+

 No. SCG stores hardware identifiers (one-way hashed), validation results, and device signals.
 We do not collect player names, accounts, emails, locations, or any personally identifiable information.
-We never collect or store any content from your game.

 What happens if my player has no internet connection?+